Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

 `*[.Type=WaterCourse&&.Name#L.gen];ORDER_BY_CONFIG:Default=Ignore,HydroPlant=Topology,Reservoir=Topology`

 PS!
-The global order by specification is here added directly in the Nimbus task definition.
+The global _order-by_ specification is here added directly in the Nimbus task definition.
 It is also possible to add this definition to a resource "file" and refer that file with full path into Mesh resource section.

 The associated table presentation looks like this: